-Children Who Can works with primary schools and nurseries to provide engaging and exciting outdoor learning experiences for children aged two to twelve.
+Children Who Can works with primary schools and nurseries to provide engaging and exciting learning experiences for children aged two to twelve.
 Our children’s workshops help primary-age children to learn alongside others, think for themselves and make healthy choices.

 Our Tailor-Made Children’s Workshops